The role of our advocates

 - We consistently have an annual resolution rate of over 90% (this includes complaint withdrawals).

 - 91% of consumers and 93% of providers who responded to satisfaction surveys (2018-19) said that they were satisfied or very satisfied with our service.

 Our service is free and confidential

 Your advocate will not talk to the health or disability service provider involved in your care about your concerns without you being present.
-Any written communication from the service will be formal and on letterhead, and you will receive a copy.
-Providers are requested to address their communication to you.
+You will receive any written communication directly – providers are asked to address this to you.
 Advocates will receive a copy only if you have requested that the provider send them a copy.